thomasballinger/jsrisk/readme.md

 Todo:

-* learn about using the same code for server/client side (since that was the point)
-* Object that implements all actions, can be used to play from node cmd line
+* Set up authentication for node server and REST requests
+  * may want something like everyauth, have to talk to node for every auth
+* Learn how to hook up node.js, mongrel2 and brubeck
+* Learn some brubeck, do views there

+Maybe Todo:

-* Command line interface for playing
-  (requires text display function, wrappers for input suggestion)
+* Write a command line interface for playing to test game (requires text display function, wrappers for input suggestion)
 * Command line implementing secure moves such as attacking separately (requiring jsonification, reconstitution, etc)